 Please understand that we don’t have the inside scoop on the IRS, so we don’t know your specific situation.
-If you think your payment may have been sent to us, please access the IRS’ Get My Payment portal to check on the status of your payment.
+If you think your payment may have been deposited directly into your account, please access the IRS’ Get My Payment portal to check on the status of your payment.

 What’s a good way to use the money?